Noahkosy/final-maestro-assessment/README.md

+## HOW TO GET IT RUNNING
+I edited the stencil section below to address the issues in running the project.
+Basically I had to create a new library for my stencil components because I had trouble working with the preexisting UI library.
+Follow the steps below as before until the stencil section.

 ## Your Client

 A company has come to you, impressed by your portfolio.
 They would like you to build the first phase of a responsive web application for them with the potential to keep working with you if this phase goes well.